 Marwari Horse History

-As one of the oldest breeds in the world, the origins of Marwari horses are not entirely known.
+As one of the oldest breeds in the world, the origins and Marwari Horse characteristics.
 Their genetic information tells us they descended from Arabian horses and native Indian ponies at some point.

 Origins in Northwest India

 Also, a period of British imperial rule led to the near extinction of the Marwari breed.
-When British soldiers occupied India in the mid-1800s, they preferred their Thoroughbred horses and eradicated Marwaris.
-The British also enacted laws preventing the Indian people from owning land, taking all their possessions.
+When British soldiers occupied horse breeds in India in the mid-1800s, they preferred their Thoroughbred horses and eradicated Marwaris.
+The British also enacted laws preventing the Indian people from owning land and taking all their possessions.

 Many Marwari horses were killed off, sold for cheap labor, or left to die.
 However, dedicated members of the Rathore clan were able to preserve the Marwari horses and save them from extinction.

 Fortunately, the Maharaja (prince) Umaid Singhji, a Marwari enthusiast, stepped in to save the breed.
-He advocated for better breeding practices and made it his lifelong work to ensure the breed's survival.
+He advocated for better breeding practices and made it his lifelong work to further breeding practices to ensure the breed's survival.
 His grandson, Maharaja Raj Singh II, continued his work after his death.

 Francesca Kelly

-In 2006, India banned all horse export licenses, citing a concern that native breeding populations were being threatened.
+In 2006, the government of India banned all horse export licenses, citing a concern that native breeding populations were being threatened.
 As a result, Marwaris are extremely rare today.
 It is not known how many currently exist outside of India.

 How to Care for a Marwari Horse